mrcodetastic/GFX_Lite/README.md

 ## Benefits over using FastLED + AdaFruit GFX

 * FastLED and AdaFruit GFX include a lot of code for specific architectures or display devices, given their primary use as libraries to control displays or long strings of LEDs.
 As a result, there’s a lot of ‘bloat’ that is not of use if just wanting to use these libraries to draw pixels to a basic LED Matrix Panel.

+* FastLED doesn't even compile on ESP32 (as of June 2024) because of ESP-IDF hardware support changes, and given this library has hardware peripheral stuff removed, it compiles without issue.

 * This merged library includes all the draw routines from AdaFruit GFX and additionally enables the use of these with FastLED's CRGB (24bpp) colours.